DCC-EX/dcc-ex.github.io/docs/merchandise/index.rst

    :align: center
    :scale: 65%

-And here is an order page where you can select your size and color for the T-Shirts, Long-Sleeve Shirts, Hoodies, etc.
+And here is an example of an order page where you can select your size and color for the T-Shirts, Long-Sleeve Shirts, Hoodies, etc.

 .. image:: /_static/images/merch/ex_merch_page.png
    :target: https://dccex.creator-spring.com/